DenisCarriere/documentation/docs/SERVER/security.md

   Encrypted Application Data: 09b24c93d51714a77fb77687c761ca1d3c1a75d9a680dc6...
 ```

-## Man in the Middle
+## Man in the Middle (MITM) Attacks

 This term is commonly used in the cyber security community and can be described as a malicious/spying attack on your network.
-When someone is able to intercept & read packets of data which were only intended between your clients & server to read.
+In this type of attack, someone is "listening" to the traffic between the browser and the server.
+The most common MITM happens at Internet cafes, by listening to the WiFi.

 ## Extended Validation Certificates